 - Add Sales Channels.
 Seeking out individual customers can be a massive cost, labor and time investment!
 So consider connecting with retailers, wholesalers, representatives or other distributors who can add a one-off product like this to their portfolio of offerings.
 With a potentially larger customer base, as well as expanded marketing and distribution capability, this strategy could make sales efforts more efficient.
 In the example here, the product manufacturer could hook up with a multi-line wholesaler/supplier or manufacturer's representative that works with many promotional product sellers like me.

 - Find New Uses.
 For the example product, it appeared that it could have some retail potential in addition to promotional markets.
 Sometimes products or services are developed with one target market or application in mind.
 While that can be good in that it is tailored for the market, there better be enough sales and profit potential within that demographic to make it worthwhile.
 In evaluating a one-trick offering for other uses, additional costs for advertising, repackaging, etc. for a different market need to be considered.
 If the cost is too high to repurpose for some other use, it may not provide enough sales and profit potential, disqualifying new uses as a worthwhile endeavor.
-Click here to learn more about repurposing written content for new markets.

 - Set Realistic Expectations.
 If the business really, REALLY wants to offer a one-trick product or service, then they need to set realistic sales goals and expectations for themselves.
 Demand may not expand!
 A careful analysis of costs, an achievable sales forecast and a profitable pricing structure are critical to making a go/no go decision for this business or offering.
-Click here for more discussion on pricing structures in marketing.

 - Be Prepared for the End.
 The problem with offering only one product is that if the market demand collapses, so can the business, especially if new uses are not developed.
 All products go through life cycles and could become obsolete, cash cows (we hope!) or may have to change to stay relevant.
 The end is a good starting point when considering the future potential of a one-trick product or service.
-Click here to learn more about product life cycles.

 © 2014 Heidi Thorne